-Full length original research articles that are 3,000 words or less, excluding abstract, references, figures, and tables.
-A maximum of 7 total tables and/or figures may be included.
-Major section headings should include: Abstract, Introduction, Methods, Results, Discussion, References
+Original Reports are full-length research articles that are 3,000 words or less, excluding the title page, abstract, references, tables, and/or figures.
+A maximum of 7 tables and/or figures may be included.
+Major section headings should include Abstract, Introduction, Methods, Results, Discussion, Conclusion, and References.

 Literature Reviews (Systematic and Meta-Analysis)

-Reviews must critically evaluate and synthesize the scholarly literature on a specific topic in 6,000 words or less (excluding abstract, tables, figures and references).
-A maximum of 7 total tables and/or figures may be included.
+Reviews must critically evaluate and synthesize the scholarly literature on a specific topic in 6,000 words or less, excluding the title page, abstract, references, tables, and/or figures.
+A maximum of 7 tables and/or figures may be included.
 We strongly recommend that reviews follow the PRISMA Guidelines Checklist.

 Brief reports provide a summary of a new initiative or pilot study limited to 1000 words.

-Perspectives and commentaries offer views and opinions of issues that are well-supported by evidence and do not exceed 1000 words.
+Perspectives and commentaries offer views and opinions of issues that are well-supported by evidence and are limited to 1000 words.

 Letters to the Editor

-Letters to the Editor provide comments on articles published in the Graduate Medical Education Research Journal and are limited to 500 words.
+Letters to the Editor provide comments on articles published in the GMERJ and are limited to 500 words.